-- satisfactory oral presentation - approved thesis - approved opposition of a fellow student's thesis in public - participation in at least two other thesis presentations.
+- satisfactory oral presentation

+- approved thesis

+- approved written opposition of a fellow student's thesis.

 Opportunities for thesis seminars are given at certain dates several times each year.
-These occasions are announced by the faculty office.
-The choice of seminar date should be given to the faculty office at least two weeks in advance.
+These occasions are announced on the program Bb site.
+The choice of seminar date should be given to the faculty secretary at least two weeks in advance.
 Furthermore, the final thesis must be available to the examiner and opponent at least two weeks before the seminar.